chrisalbon/what3words_password_generator/readme.md

 # Generating Passwords Using What3Words

 One of my favorite XKCD comics is [about passwords](http://xkcd.com/936/).
-Specifically, why not just choose three random words and make that your password?
+Specifically, rather than some complicated symbol/number/character mess, why not just choose three random words and make that your password?

 Seemingly unrelated, [what3words](what3words.com) is a location service that converts lat/long coordinates into three words.
 So instead of a long list of numbers, a location can be marked as "petal fumes night" or "loving loving sofa."